drshahizan/special-topic-data-engineering/materials/mongodb/03-unstructured.md

 Unstructured data poses challenges but also offers tremendous potential for data science projects.
 It allows for a more comprehensive understanding of complex phenomena, enhances decision-making processes, and drives innovation across various domains.
 By leveraging advanced techniques and tools, data scientists can extract valuable information from unstructured data and derive actionable insights to solve real-world problems.

-Here's a table listing 20 data science projects that utilize unstructured data, including the project title, description, data source, and techniques/algorithms used:
+## 20 data science projects that utilize unstructured data

 | No  | Project Title              | Description                                                  | Data Source                           | Techniques/Algorithms Used                |
 | --- | -------------------------- | ------------------------------------------------------------ | ------------------------------------- | ----------------------------------------- |